Real Steel Ending, Explained

 Is Atom Sentient?

 One of the things that ‘Real Steel’ hints at but never quite explores is the nature of Atom.
 Over the course of events, the robot becomes an important part of the Kenton family, with every single person getting attached to him as they would to any other human.
-This gives a human air to him and as thousands of people cheer for him in the fight against Zeus, we feel the force of his punches on his opponent and wince at every strike he endures.
+This gives him human air, and as thousands of people cheer for him in the fight against Zeus, we feel the force of his punches on his opponent and wince at every strike he endures.
 This emotional attachment gives the necessary weight to the story, but it also toys with the idea of how much Atom can actually feel.

 In some scenes of the movie, we find Atom behaving too humanly for a robot.
 His setting works differently and he seems to be more receptive to the things that are taught to him.
 At one point, we find him staring at himself in the mirror, and it almost looks like he is contemplating something.
 His overall look, which is more rugged and torn down rather than the shiny appearance of his counterparts, also gives him a human character that allows the audience to easily get attached to him, along with the way he seems to be responsive of Max’s cries to get up and fight.
 Another thing that piques our curiosity is how Farra Lemkova suddenly shows an interest in Atom.
 He is just another sparring robot that has only recently started winning some fights.
 The only thing that makes him fascinating is his rare shadow function.
 But is it really that rare or inimitable that the great Tak Mashido can’t get it for Zeus?
 Do they just buy every robot that seems to have potential, or are they aware of the things that the rare function brings with itself?
 Could it be that the shadow function that allows the robot to commit the boxing lessons to memory also lets him shadow other things, like emotions?
 Could this mean that Atom is one of the sentient ones?
 The film doesn’t give a yes to it, but with these little things spread across the movie, it also doesn’t give a specific no to us.